openeyes/openeyes.github.io/_pages/oedetail.md

       <div class="card h-100">
         <a class="portfolio-box" href="/img/features/fullsize/r-virtual-clinics-lg.jpg"><img class="card-img-top" src="/img/features/fullsize/r-virtual-clinics-lg.jpg" alt=""></a>
         <div class="card-body">
           <p class="card-text">OpenEyes provides a virtual review tool palette that sits above the examination event and can be used to capture review comments, create correspondence and prescriptions and formulate a management plan.
-A floating scratch pad allows on the fly notes to be taken that can be pasted in the virtual review commentary</p>
+A floating scratch pad allows notes to be taken during a virtual review that can be pasted into the virtual review outcome summary.</p>
         </div>
       </div>
     </div>